valleyint/Vperf/README.md

 #Vperf
-Vaims to is a performance and latency tester
+Aims to is a performance and latency tester